 If your home equity line of credit is approaching its 10th birthday and you owe money on it, you might soon see a spike in the minimum monthly payments.
 There are ways to delay the payment increase by refinancing the loan.

 A home equity line of credit, or HELOC, has two stages.
 First is the draw period, which usually lasts 10 years but can be as long as 20 years.
-Monthly payments are interest only during the draw period.
+Monthly payments are applied only to the interest during the draw period.

 After the draw period ends, the second stage begins: The HELOC goes into the amortization period when you have to pay principal as well as interest.
 Monthly payments go up.
 If you still owe a lot, the payments rise abruptly.
 That's why some homeowners look for ways to refinance their HELOCs.